SoftwareEngineeringToolDemos/Calico/build-vm/README.md

 <ul>
 <li>Install <a href="http://www.vagrantup.com">Vagrant</a></li>
 <li>Install <a href="http://www.virtualbox.org">VirtualBox</a></li>
+<li>Download the Vagrantfile and point the terminal to the directory where it is stored</li>
-<li>Run command "vagrant up" and an Ubuntu machine will be up and running with Openjdk-7 installed</li>
+<li>Run command "vagrant up" in your terminal and an Ubuntu machine will be up and running with Openjdk-7 installed</li>
-<li>The VirtualBox gui will open and can be looged in using the following credentials:<br/>
+<li>The VirtualBox gui will open and can be logged in using the following credentials:<br/>
 username - vagrant <br/>
 password - vagrant
 </li>